Looking Closely at the Growth Curve for PLBY Group Inc. (PLBY)

-PLBY Group Inc. (NASDAQ:PLBY) went up by 14.68% from its latest closing price compared to the recent 1-year high of $55.50.
-The company’s stock price has collected -18.39% of loss in the last five trading sessions.
+PLBY Group Inc. (NASDAQ:PLBY) went up by 14.53% from its latest closing price compared to the recent 1-year high of $55.50.
+The company’s stock price has collected 32.40% of gains in the last five trading sessions.
 The Wall Street Journal reported on 06/29/21 that Playboy Owner to Buy Lingerie Retailer for Over $330 Million

 Is It Worth Investing in PLBY Group Inc. (NASDAQ :PLBY) Right Now?